 If you plan on hiking at high elevations during the winter months, you should expect the trails to be covered with snow and ice.

 Wear the proper shoes and layer your clothing to stay warm.

 Colorado’s weather can be very warm and very cold all in the same day, especially as you ascend and descend on the mountains.

-Later in the episode, Michelle mentions the top 10 essential items you need for every hike.
-Here’s a quick checklist!
+Here is a quick checklist of the top 10 essential items you need for every hike.